sigp/positions-vacant/rust-network-developer.md

 companies in the space, both locally and internationally.

 Our latest project, Lighthouse, is an Ethereum 2.0 client built using Rust.
-The project is already established and development has begun; the open-source repository can be found at [github.com/sigp/lighthouse](https://github.com/sigp/lighthouse).
-We are honoured to have received a grant from the Ethereum Foundation that enables us to expand our development capabilities.
+The project is well established and considered one of the leading implementations in production today; the open-source repository can be found at [github.com/sigp/lighthouse](https://github.com/sigp/lighthouse).
+The project is supported through grant funding, with contributors such as the Ethereum Foundation, ConsenSys, and many private individuals.

+We are a safe place regardless of your ethnicity, gender, sexual orientation or any other characteristic that makes you happy and harms no-one.

 ## The Role